19/3/2004 -- Of piano songs and Wodehouse-speak

 Yes, this is my favourite Christmas hymn of all time.

-First heard it sung by a Korean soprano in church a few years back,
+First heard it sung by a Korean soprano in church a few years

 and fell absolutely in love with it.